 Ericsson: I can’t chop off a leg to lose weight so instead I won’t be eating burgers 5 February, 2014 Marcus Ericsson in the cockpit of the Caterham CT05 Swedish rookie Marcus Ericsson has kicked off his Formula 1 career with a diet after revealing that his engineers have tasked him with losing weight before Melbourne.
 “They haven’t said I need to be any particular weight,” said the 23-year-old who will make his grand prix debut with Caterham in Australia next month, “but I’ll go down as much as I can, ensuring that I can still race for two hours.”
 Eurosport reported that Ericsson, 180cm tall and 69 kilograms, has entered a diet programme with a specialist Italian clinic renowned for helping single-seater drivers lose weight.
 “We will work closely making sure I am at the right [weight],” he said, “as you still need the highest concentration for two hours.
 Marcus Ericsson during Jerez testing “It is extremely hot and with high G-forces, so it’s impossible to be a skeleton.
 I won’t be eating burgers for lunch and dinner but I still need to eat, because I train hard every day.”
 Ericsson lamented the situation in Formula 1, where a significant increase in the weight of the cars for 2014 has not been greeted with a corresponding minimum weight-limit change.
 “It’s a shame that the FIA and Formula 1 can’t just make a decision and increase the weight by 10kg,” he said.
 “Then it wouldn’t be a big deal and everyone would have the same opportunities.
 “But what can you do?
 I can’t chop off a leg.
 Three kilos is a tenth per lap in this game, and my teammate (Kamui Kobayashi) is 7 or 8kg lighter than me.”
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.